XuanZhou/Zhou_CSCI2270_FinalProject/README.md

 Their serveal function coverd.

 1.Creating some sudoko situation by the storing database.

 2.Solving sudoko

 I will use double linked list to finish these project alone.
-Their are no other members.
+There are no other members.